 Course overview

-This course aims to provide students with an overview of radiation safety across several sectors.
-Students will experience radiation safety firstly in medicine, industry and research, before delving deeper into the safety aspects across mining and the processing of raw radioactive materials.
-Through examining the procedures and activities that apply safety across various sectors, this course aligns with the programs intent to provide real world, practical knowledge for the effective management of radiation and radioactive materials.
+This course aims to provide learners with an overview of radiation safety across several sectors.
+Learners will experience radiation safety firstly in medicine, industry and research, before delving deeper into the safety aspects across mining and the processing of raw radioactive materials.
+Through examining the procedures and activities that apply safety across various sectors, this course aligns with the program’s intent to provide real world, practical knowledge for the effective management of radiation and radioactive materials.

 Course learning outcomes